 The best guitar apps for iPhone and iPad

 IK Multimedia makes some of the best musician’s apps in the App Store.
 They are constantly coming up with new instrument simulations that feature high-quality sounds.
 The AmpliTube line of apps is one of their best and my personal favorite is Slash.
 This app features a digital effects processor that is based on the former Guns ‘N Roses guitarist’s favorite amps, including the Marshall JCM Silver Jubilee, the Marshal AFD100, And a vintage 1960 Marshall cabinet.
 It also includes six different virtual guitar pedals, like the OctoBlue, WahDist, and X-Chours.
 Plus, each pedal is preset to Slash’s own preferences.
 Need I say more?
-Available for $14.99.
+This app is available for $14.99.

 If you want to learn cover songs for your band, but are having trouble figuring out certain complex solos, this “slow-downer” app will playback your music at a slower BPM (beat per minute) without changing the pitch.
 You can also loop certain sections and replay them over and over again, and then increase the speed until you are playing along at the correct speed.
 Any guitarist who has ever tried to recreate a solo will know how useful this feature is.
 You can import any song from your music library, so you don’t have to worry about not being able to find that obscure jazz artist from the 1940s.
 One additional feature is that you can plug your guitar into your device using a connector like the iRig and play along inside the app with EQ adjustments.
-Available for $14.99.
+This app is available for $14.99.

 O.K., so you’ve been playing guitar for a few years now and you think you are pretty dang good at chords and scales.
 Well, this app will put your knowledge to the test by asking you to play on a virtual fret board.
 You won’t be playing songs on a pretend guitar, but you will be practicing your chords.
 You’ll be tested on 50 scales and more than 25,000 chords with a variable tempo metronome and support for bass, guitar, ukulele, banjo, and lute.
 It also comes with a guitar tuner and a tune-by-ear option so you can learn how to get your axe in order without needing a tuner.
 This app is only available on the iPad.
-Available for $2.99.
+This app is available for $2.99.

 If you are looking for a virtual stomp box, look no further than JamUp Pro.
 It comes with a huge collection of stomp box effects, various simulated cabinet sounds, and presets from some of the industry’s greats.
 Through in-app purchases, you can add up to 36 amp simulations, 30 different stomp box effects, and an 8-track recorder.
 There is a built-in tuner, a metronome, and iTunes playback from your device’s music library.
 It is also Audiobus compatible so you can add your JamUp Pro guitar licks to Loopy, or some other sampling app for a seriously good time.
-Available for $19.99.
+This app is available for $19.99.

 Do you have a favorite guitar-related app?
 Please make sure to share your feedback in the comments section below.